Daveb4444/Nationbuilder-scraper/README.md

 ## Create a project folder
 This will be used to contain the scripts, the data file created from Nationbuilder and any downloaded images.

-Create a folder and download the following content from this repository:
+Create a folder on a local drive and download the following content from this repository:

 - .env - contains the environment variables for the Nationbuilder and Fleet sites (see below)
+- scrape_nb_blog.js - the script that scrapes the data from the Nationbuilder blog
 - import_posts_nb.js - the script to import the NB blog posts into Fleet articles
-- scrape_nb_blog.js - the script that scrapes the data from the Nationbuilder blog
 - nb_blog_custom_template.html - custom template to use in the Nationbuilder blog while scraping
 - README.md - this document
 - data - a subfolder that will be used to save the import data file